A traveller and a sports fan? Ireland is the place for you. You can watch worldwide talent and local sports all across the country.

 3. Rugby – the best of Ireland on offer

-Ireland has emerged as one of the best in world rugby over the last number of years, with the team defeating the All Blacks on two occasions, two Six Nations’ titles in 2014 and 2015, and a famous Grand Slam in 2018.
+The Irish team has emerged as one of the best in world rugby over the last number of years, with the national team defeating the All Blacks on two occasions, two Six Nations’ titles in 2014 and 2015, and a famous Grand Slam in 2018.

-This success has cultivated a love for the game in Ireland.
-It has garnered more interest in the public eye, with the Aviva Stadium in full voice when the side takes to the field.
+The continued success of the national team has cultivated a love for the game in Ireland.
+It has garnered more interest in the public eye, with the Aviva Stadium in full voice when the Irish team takes to the field.

 Ireland has also produced some of the best rugby players of all time in the likes of former stars Brian O’Driscoll and Paul O’Connell, or with the current crop that includes Conor Murray and Johnny Sexton.